Prussian blue: Stain for iron

 Prussian blue is a common histopathology stain used by pathologists to detect the presence of iron in biopsy specimens, such as in bone marrow samples.
 The original stain formula, known historically (1867) as "Perls Prussian blue" after its inventor, German pathologist Max Perls (1843–1881), used separate solutions of potassium ferrocyanide and acid to stain tissue (these are now used combined, just before staining).
 Iron deposits in tissue then form the purple Prussian blue dye in place, and are visualized as blue or purple deposits.

 By machinists and toolmakers

 Engineer's blue, Prussian blue in an oily base, is the traditional material used for spotting metal surfaces such as surface plates and bearings for hand scraping.
 A thin layer of nondrying paste is applied to a reference surface and transfers to the high spots of the workpiece.
 The toolmaker then scrapes, stones, or otherwise removes the marked high spots.
 Prussian blue is preferable because it will not abrade the extremely precise reference surfaces as many ground pigments may.
+Other uses include marking gear teeth during assembly to determine their interface characteristics.

+Prussian blue is also used in a drying form to lay out features for parts on raw stock.
+The machinist will apply the prussian blue and then scribe the features to be machined using tools like calipers and height gauges.
+Prussian blue is valued in this application because the scribed lines in the coating allow the machinist to accurately feel for features with marking tools like prick punches.